 N.B. different clubs operate at different times of the year, but children and parents are notified of the clubs that are running each term.
 Parental consent forms must be completed and returned to school, otherwise children are unable to attend a club.

 The school welcomes parental involvement in clubs, and would ask that volunteers make themselves known!
-More recently parents/volunteers have run a tennis club and a Latin club.
+More recently parents/volunteers have run a tennis club.

 Children are often asked to take work home in the evening, and we would be grateful if parents would make some time for them to do so.
 In Key Stage One, this work most likely involves reading and reading activities.
-In Key Stage Two, there is an expectation that children will take their reading book home, that they will learn their number bonds 'SMIRFS' and times tables each week, and complete any written work or research task given by the teacher.
+In Key Stage Two, there is an expectation that children will take their reading book home, that they will learn their number bonds' and times tables each week, and complete any written work or research task given by the teacher.
 We believe that homework is most valuable when it supports classroom work, in order to perhaps consolidate or extend an idea or concept.
-A homework club runs every Wednesday after school for those children who would like a little more support when doing homework.

-Children are given a Homework planner sheet each week which informs parents of any homework tasks along with hand-in dates etc.
+Alongside their weekly maths and English homework children are given a Homework menu sheet termly which informs parents of any homework tasks linked to their topic along with hand-in dates etc.